ulsin/intro-ai-compendium/intro-ai-exam-plan.md

 ### Clustering
 When we want want to discover groupings in data

-- Recomender Systems
+- Recommender Systems
   * Recommender systems are an important class of machine learning algorithms that offer "relevant" suggestions to users.
   * These systems predict the most likely product that the users are most likely to purchase and are of interest to them
-- Targeted Markeding
+- Targeted Marketing
-- Customer Segmenation
+- Customer Segmentation

 <p align="center">
     <img src="pictures/clustering.png" style="width: auto;" alt="">
 </p>

 #### K-Means Clustering
-K-means is a distance based algorithm where we calculate distancesbetween data points to assign a point to the cluster
+K-means is a distance based algorithm where we calculate distances between data points to assign a point to the cluster

 <p align="center">
     <img src="pictures/k-means-clustering.png" style="width: auto;" alt="">